maniartech/InternetObject-js/README.md

 #### Validate Document with external schema

-Many times before sending a document to a remote, it is necessary to validate the document against a schema/defs.
-While validating, if an invalid value is encountered, a ValidationError is thrown.
+Often, before transmitting a document to a remote location, it's crucial to validate the document against a predefined schema or definition.
+If the validation process detects an invalid value, it will throw a `ValidationError`.

 ```ts
 try {